Why Plant These Drought Resistant Perennials? (Especially If You Travel!)

 Drought resistant perennial: Blanket Flower

 Another drought-tolerant perennial for sun is Blanket flower (Gaillardia x grandiflora).
-It’s multi-colored, daisy-like blooms seems to thrive upon neglect.
+Its multi-colored, daisy-like blooms seems to thrive upon neglect, blooming in early summer to late summer.

 Butterflies love these nectar-rich, vibrant flowers, which retain their brilliance through much of the summer.